-Yep, you read this right: we did it again, an encore to the Excellent Adventure 2019.
+Yep, you read this right: we did it again, an encore to the Excellent Adventure 2 earlier in 2019.
 Since I’m a software guy, I versioned it as Excellent Adventure 2.1.

 It was a four day trip around northeastern PA using primarily – but with a LOT of holes – the Delaware & Lehigh and Schuylkill River Trails.
 That’s what makes these trips fun; if it were all just smooth rail trails without some kind of “deviation” it would just be tedious.
 This ride was definitely not that.
-Read on!
+The short version in video form:

 Coming off such a fun trip through the Monongahela National Forest in remote West Virginia, Charles started casting about for another trip to do this year.
 In researching what other long trails (100+ miles like the GAP, C&O) exist in the USA, he came across the Delaware & Lehigh Trail (D&L) (Wikipedia).
 Looking in PA at what trail could be ridden back to to make a loop he discovered the Schuylkill River Trail (SRT) (Wikipedia).
 Much of the route planning followed the process outlined in an earlier post using a combination of the Google, Ride With GPS and trail specific web sites.
 We wanted to repeat the 4 days of the 2018 trip, but also not deal with the gnarly A-B trip type logistics of the last two trips, so found Philadelphia a convenient and interesting starting/ending spot.
 The other factors that figured prominently in the route were places to stay – mid-level hotels where we could use points – and of course microbreweries of which PA is doing a GREAT job at promoting, because there were many more than we could visit!

 Who is that extra person in the cover photo you might be wondering?
-After talking up the last couple of trips at work with a friend Steve who commutes into DC by bike, he starting showing some interest in a multiday trip after doing the test ride to Baltimore Charles and I did in May with us.
-After purchasing a new bike that could take 35mm tires, the light went off and he decided to join us for all four days.
+After talking up the last couple of trips at work with a friend Steve, who commutes into DC by bike, he starting showing some interest in a multiday trip.
+He accompanied us on the test ride to Baltimore Charles and I did in May.
+After purchasing a new bike that could accommodate 35mm tires necessary for non-paved trails, the light went on and he decided to join us for all four days.

 Day 1: Philadelphia to Easton – 82 Miles

-Philadelphia is a doable drive from Annapolis on the first riding day so we did not need to stay overnight there, which in many ways additionally simplified the logistics and reduced cost.
+Philadelphia is a doable drive from Annapolis on the first riding day so we did not need to stay overnight there the night before, which in many ways additionally simplified the logistics and the reduced cost.
 We met at my house at 6 am, picked Charles up and headed up the eastern shore.
-Other than an ill fated attempt at a food stop in downtown Philadelphia during rush hour, we got to the Edgewater Parking Garage where we had prepurchased 4 day of parking for $51.
-A quick scan of the barcode and up to the top of a nearly full garage, we parked unloaded, kitted up and hit the road.
+Other than an ill fated attempt at a food stop in downtown Philadelphia during rush hour, we got to the Edgewater Parking Garage where we had prepurchased 4 days of parking for $51.
+A quick scan of the barcode and up to the top of a nearly full garage, we parked, unloaded, kitted up and hit the road.

 We didn’t get into Easton until about 7:30 pm because of the later than expected start, trail detours, flats and a few tourist moment stops.
 I had a little over 6 hours moving time and an elapse time of 9 hours.